 1. Feast on apples to celebrate the autumnal equinox.

 In pagan mythology, the equinox is called Mabon, or Second Harvest.
-It is a time to give thanks for the summer and to pay tribute to the coming darkness.
-It is also a time of preparing for Samhain (October 31–November 1), the bigger pagan festival that begins winter.
-Some Wiccan rituals for Mabon include building an altar with harvest fruits and vegetables, meditating on balance, gathering and feasting on apples, offering apples to the goddess, sharing food, and counting one’s blessings.
+It’s a time to give thanks for the summer and to pay tribute to the coming darkness.
+It is also a time to prepare for Samhain (October 31–November 1), the larger Celtic festival that inspired Halloween.
+Some rituals for Mabon include building an altar with harvest fruits and vegetables, meditating on balance, gathering and feasting on apples, offering apples to the goddess, sharing food, and counting one’s blessings.

-Japan marks the equinoxes—both of them—with a period called Ohigan (sometimes spelled O-higan).
+Japan marks the equinoxes—both of them—with a period called “Ohigan” (sometimes spelled O-higan).
 The Japanese Buddhist belief is that the land of the afterlife is due west, and during the equinoxes, the sun sets directly west.
 The equinoxes are also symbolic of the transitions of life.
-The week around each equinox is Ohigan, a time to visit the graves of one's ancestors, to spruce up the grave sites, and to leave flowers.
+Ohigan is therefore a time to visit the graves of one's ancestors.
+People spruce up the grave sites and leave flowers for the dead.
 It is also a time of meditation and to visit living relatives.

-China and Vietnam celebrate the Moon Festival, or Mid-Autumn Festival, which is on the full moon nearest to the equinox.
-On a lunar calendar, that is the 15th day of the eighth lunar month.
-It is celebrated with the usual festival activities, plus gazing at the moon and eating moon cakes.
-In the southern U.S., Moon Pies are often used in place of moon cakes.
-A similar holiday in Korea is called Chuseok.
+China and Vietnam celebrate the Moon Festival, or Mid-Autumn Festival, which is on the full moon nearest the equinox.
+On a lunar calendar, it’s the 15th day of the eighth lunar month.
+Parts of the celebrations include gazing at the moon and eating moon cakes; in the southern United States, Moon Pies are often used in place of moon cakes.
+A similar holiday in Korea is called “Chuseok.”

 4. Eat nuts and a fattened goose.